JupiterOne/insights-dashboards/boards/vuln-reporting/readme.md

 ![sample-screenshot](board.png)

-This dashboards presents multiple operational and reporting metrics to help with vulnerability management.
+This dashboard presents multiple operational and reporting metrics to help with vulnerability management.
 It aggregates findings and risks across both infrastructure and application development, identifies the highest risk items by context, such as findings impacting production workloads and applications